-Today, referrals are still largely managed through a time-consuming and error-prone process involving faxing, photocopying and filing paper referrals.
-This has been the "status quo" for many years and, while it still works, it needs a facelift to maintain effectiveness in the 21st century.
+Today, referrals are still largely managed through a time-consuming and error-prone process involving faxing, photocopying, and filing paper referrals.
+This has been the "status quo" for many years, and while it still works, it needs a facelift to maintain effectiveness in the 21st century.

 Here are five reasons why this critical process needs to be improved:

 1) Patient care suffers.
-Here's just one example of a very common occurrence: a client calls a veterinary oncologist on Monday and makes an appointment for Thursday.
-The front desk team at the oncologist's office calls the referring veterinarian to get a copy of the patient's records, but Thursday comes around and they STILL have not arrived, forcing the oncologist to make a diagnosis/treatment plan without the benefit of the referring veterinarians notes, labwork, radiographs, etc..
+Here's one example of a common occurrence: a client calls a veterinary oncologist on Monday and makes an appointment for Thursday.
+The front desk team at the oncologist's office calls the referring veterinarian to get a copy of the patient's records, but Thursday comes around, and they STILL have not arrived, forcing the oncologist to make a diagnosis/treatment plan without the benefit of the referring veterinarians' notes, labwork, radiographs, etc..
 How does that make the oncologist look?
 How does it make the referring veterinarian look when the client hears that the record still hasn’t made it over?
 How about the client’s experience?

 3) It requires referring veterinarians to work too hard.
 Don't forget that general practitioners, on whose referrals your practice depends, are very busy people.
-If they hear a murmur and want to refer to a cardiologist, but they are running behind, have treatments to do in between appointments, and are out of your brochures, what do you expect them to do?
+If they hear a murmur and want to refer to a cardiologist, but they are running behind, have treatments to do between appointments, and are out of your brochures, what do you expect them to do?
 An easy, streamlined, electronic referral process like the kind VitusVet provides turns more referrals into actual appointments.

 4) Referring veterinarians can't access patient information.
 Once the patient does arrive at the ER/Specialty clinic, what level of access do you provide to your referring veterinarians?
-Some may be fine with fax reports at discharge, but forward thinking hospitals are providing their referring partners with increased transparency and real-time access.
-Better communication means better service which leads to more referrals.
+Some may be fine with fax reports at discharge, but forward-thinking hospitals are providing their referring partners with increased transparency and real-time access.
+Better communication means better service, which leads to more referrals.

 Ten years ago, the technology didn't exist to deal with these limitations.
-VitusVet dramatically streamline the referral process and improves record sharing between veterinarians.
+VitusVet dramatically streamlines the referral process and improves record sharing between veterinarians.
 If your practice depends on sharing information with other veterinarians and pet owners, you owe it to yourself and your clients to look at these newer options.

 About the Author: